CaseyRo/casey.berlin/pages/Standard setup for mac.md

 And I’m good to go!

-## For everyone keeping up to the end
+## For Everyone Keeping up to the End
 A few additional tricks that I like;

 1. Using dockutil to clean out your dock with inactive applications:
 `dockutil —remove all` (you can also use it to add your standard dock items)
 2. Regularly update your brew packages using `homebrew update`
 3. Using Onyx to get rid of a lot of standard annoyances of my mac, like animations of the dock, transparency, and others.
 4. I use [Setapp][13] to install a bunch of other tools, that I pay a monthly fee for.
 The installation of setapp can’t be automated as far as I know - comments are open!

-## Things that are manual
+## Things that Are Manual
 Do you have an idea on how to make these things automated?
 It would be great to do so with ‘freeware’ / open source solutions like Brew!
 Let me know with a quick response!

 1. Copy + pasting all preferences (language settings, color settings, dock show/hide, app settings like the finder, bartender or fantastical that cost lots of time - for example)\\